 Bonhoeffer, however, had great success.
-His first meeting with 200 residence, and the two quickly became friends.
+His first meeting with George Bell was on November 21 in Chichester at the bishop's residence, and the two quickly became friends.
 Because Bell had been in Berlin the previous April, when the German Christians held their conference, he knew more of the situation in Germany than Bonhoeffer expected.
 In fact, on returning from his trip that April, Bell publicly alerted the international community about the anti-Semitism he had witnessed, and that September he had put forward a motion protesting the Aryan Paragraph and the German church's acceptance of it.
 In future years, Bonhoeffer would be Bell's principal source of information on what was happening in Germany, and Bell-who was a member of the House of Lords-would take this information to the British public, often through letters to the London Times.
 There can be little question that for the next decade, Bell and Bonhoeffer were vital to galvanizing British sentiment against Hitler and the Third Reich.